tom-howard/ros2/docs/com/assignment2/README.md

 ## Overview

-In Assignment #2 you will put into practice everything that you are learning about ROS in Assignment #1, and explore the capabilities of the framework further.
+In Assignment #2 you will put into practice everything that you are learning about ROS 2 in Assignment #1, and explore the capabilities of the framework further.

 You will attend a 2-hour lab session per week in Diamond Computer Room 5 for the full 12-week semester.
-You will work **in teams** to develop ROS Nodes for our TurtleBot3 Waffles that allow them to successfully complete a number of robotics tasks in a *real-world environment*.
+Here, you will work **in teams** to develop ROS Nodes for our *real* TurtleBot3 Waffles, allowing them to successfully complete a number of robotics tasks in a *real-world environment*.

 Assignment #2 is split into two parts: **Part A** and **Part B**.
 You will complete Part A in the first half of the semester (Weeks 1-6) and then move on to Part B in the second half of the semester (Weeks 7-12).